AvishkaVishwa/Data-acquisition-System/README.md

 # STM32 Data Acquisition System

 ## Project Overview
 This project is a Data Acquisition (DAQ) system built using an STM32 microcontroller and a custom-designed USB to TTL converter circuit featuring the CH340 IC.
-The DAQ system captures data from sensors connected to the STM32, and displays it using **LabVIEW** software on a computer.
+The DAQ system captures data from sensors connected to the STM32, and displays it using ** software on a computer.
 The project is designed to be a reliable and cost-effective solution for real-time data acquisition and visualization.

 ## Features
 - **Custom USB to TTL Interface**: Uses CH340 IC for reliable communication.
 - **Real-Time Data Acquisition**: Collects and processes sensor data with STM32.
-- **LabVIEW Visualization**: Displays acquired data using LabVIEW software for real-time monitoring.
-- **Status LEDs**: Indicates data transmission and reception using LEDs.

 ## Schematic Design
 The schematic for the USB to TTL converter circuit using the CH340 IC is as shown below: